 A cleft is a gap in the mouth that didn’t close during the early stages of pregnancy.
 As a result, children born with a cleft condition may have an opening in the lip or the roof of their mouth – or both.
 Children can have a unilateral cleft condition, meaning one side of their mouth is affected, or they can have a bilateral cleft condition where both sides of the mouth are affected.

 Operation Smile CEO Dr. William P. Magee is the organisation’s Co-Founder, has a 40-year tenure and brings the skills of a tenured plastic surgeon to the position.
 Dr. Magee oversees a $100 million budget with a global network of offices and programmes in more than 35 countries and 600 full-time global employees.
 Our website contains the most up-to-date financial reports.
+He is not paid by Operation Smile UK but by the global organisation in the US.
 If you would like to discuss your concern further, a member of our Supporter care team would be glad to speak with you at 020 3475 5126.

 We work hard to ensure that all donations are used in the most efficient way and that funds are directed to programmes where they will have the biggest impact on children with cleft conditions.
 We deeply value the trust our supporters place in our work and are committed to making the most efficient use of our resources.